Rocky Mountain House – Dawson City – Inuvik – and return, 2015.

 Once the dust had settled, I was able to continue.

-For some reason I thought it would be at the first ferry crossing but when I got there realized this was the Mackenzie and I had a little bit further to go to the Peel river.
+For some reason I thought the campground would be at the first ferry crossing but when I got there realized this was the Mackenzie and I had a little bit further to go to the Peel river.

 As I waited in line for the ferry, I heard two other bikes arrive and they were alongside me when we rode onto the ferry soon after.
 One of the bikes was an Aprilia Caponord that had been parked next to me at the D2D games and the other, a KTM 1190.
 I had talked to the Aprilia rider in Dawson and I talked briefly with the KTM rider on the ferry and took a picture of them and their bikes.